Response Handling

 }

-return c.Respond(book)
+return c.Respond(response)

 })

-Setting Headers
+Setting Headers Manually

 o.Get("/", func(c *okapi.Context) error {